 Alcohol Content in Student Run College Newspapers

-Public Health major analyzes alcohol related content in student-run college newspapers due to the significant problem that high risk drinking poses to college campuses including assaults and academic issues.
+Student research analyzes alcohol-related content in student-run college newspapers due to the significant problem that high risk drinking leads to assaults and academic issues on college campuses.

 A story of success is rarely perfect.
 Sometimes you need to fall to remember how to stand.
 Cody Conley joined SUNY Brockport as a nursing intent.
 Unfortunately, as it is a highly competitive program, he wasn’t accepted.
 But, Conley refused to give up on his goals and his advisor helped him create a plan to still reach them